livingcool/rooted-ai-solutions/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/161bb2ba-09de-4db6-8e7b-c81bb4e7fc39) and click on Share -> Publish.
+Simply open [](https://dev/projects/161bb2ba-09de-4db6-8e7b-c81bb4e7fc39) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my project?

 Yes, you can!